 "People shouldn't go and say, 'He needs to be like Luka,'" Deni says.
 "It's a really complicated situation.
 Like, people see it as an easy situation.
 It's really not that simple."

-It goes back to the weight he carries, the result of a childhood spent chasing his NBA dream.
+This, he feels, is the part the public doesn't understand.
+How complicated chasing the NBA dream can be.
 "I missed a lot of things," Deni says.
 There were movies he could seen, parties he could have attended, girls he could have dated ("Before I had a girlfriend," he clarifies.)
 He'd spend nights scrolling through Instagram, looking at pictures of all his friends smiling.
 It was hard, he says, and they ragged him, but—and this part he points out matter-of-factly—"If you want to be a great player, you have to put in the work."

 "Are you interested?" he asks.